joshn-ridewta-com/PoshIssues/docs/Invoke-IssueFix.md

 ```

 ### -Force
 Invokes all passed fix objects no matter of status.
+Normally only those with status Ready OR Scheduled and have a ScheduledAfter value in the past are invoked.

 ```yaml
 Type: SwitchParameter